 This unit will explore the ground as both a site for exploration and a support for expression.
 You will undertake a suite of practical exercises and projects that provide you with methods, concepts and practical skills for generating new ideas and ways of thinking through drawing and printmaking practice.
 Printmaking is explored as an extension of drawing, where materials and methods go through processes of transformation.

-This unit will broaden your capacity to understand and engage with diverse materials, methodologies and processes associated with contemporary art practice, especially within printmaking and drawing.
+This unit will broaden your capacity to understand and engage with diverse materials, methodologies and processes in drawing and printmaking.
 Through group and individual tasks, you will develop your ability to experiment with materials, iterative process and idea development.

 |Unit name||Drawing & Printmaking 2A|

 |Coordinator||Doctor Jan Hogan|

 - International students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

 Unit census dates currently displaying for 2022 are indicative and subject to change.
 Finalised census dates for 2022 will be available from the 1st October 2021.